 There are many different research partnerships, collaborations and affiliations throughout the nine different study areas within the School.
-Visit the research collaborators web page for more information on programs.
+For more information on programs please visit the Research collaborators web page.

 Based in the School of Culture and Communication, with Professor Ken Gelder and Associate Professor Denise Varney as its co-directors, the re-housed Australian Centre develops innovative research projects in the Australian arts and humanities across a range of disciplines, including Art History, Theatre Studies, Literary Studies, Cultural Studies, Media and Communication, Cinema Studies, Indigenous Studies and Creative Writing.

 The Centre advances journalism through innovation in teaching, experimentation and engagement.
 It seeks power in the new tools for informing and being informed and is a hub of thinking, conversation and creativity about the contemporary and future state of journalism.

 The Research Unit in Public Cultures plays a key role in facilitating scholarship, enhancing research opportunities and enabling collaborations between creative industries, cultural institutions, research institutions, academic research centres and public communities.
 Professor Nikos Papastergiadis is the director.
 Others involved in the unit's establishment included Professor Audrey Yue (honorary) and Professor Scott McQuire.
 The research focus is on transformations in public culture, both within Australia and internationally.

 Asian Cultural Research Network (ACRN)

 A three-year project funded by The University of Melbourne's International Research and Research Training Fund, 2015 - 2018.
 Led by Assoc.
 Professor Fran Martin, School of Culture and Communication, Faculty of Arts.
 The project's goal is to develop an international research network to collaboratively research the cultural effects of the intensified mobility of both media and people between Asia and Australia as a result of globalisation in our region.